📦 New Delivery Options: Tracked 48, £1.50 over £25 | FREE Tracked 48 £35+ | FREE Tracked 24 £60+

 NEW GPSR Regulations - European Union & Northern Ireland

-The EU’s new General Product Safety Regulations (GPSR) come into force on 13th December 2024, replacing older safety rules to ensure that all consumer products sold in the EU meet modern safety standards.
+The EU’s new General Product Safety Regulations (GPSR) came into force on 13th December 2024, replacing the previous safety directives.
+This updated regulation ensures that all consumer products sold within the EU meet modern safety standards.

 What do this mean for EU & NI Customers